progit/progit/it/01-introduction/01-chapter1.markdown

 Insert 18333fig0102.png
 Figure 1-2.
 Centralized version control diagram.

 This setup offers many advantages, especially over local VCSs.
 For example, everyone knows to a certain degree what everyone else on the project is doing.
-Administrators have fine-grained control over who can do what; and itís far easier to administer a CVCS than it is to deal with local databases on every client.
+Administrators have fine-grained control over who can do what; and it‚Äôs far easier to administer a CVCS than it is to deal with local databases on every client.

 However, this setup also has some serious downsides.
 The most obvious is the single point of failure that the centralized server represents.
-If that server goes down for an hour, then during that hour nobody can collaborate at all or save versioned changes to anything theyíre working on.
-If the hard disk the central database is on becomes corrupted, and proper backups havenít been kept, you lose absolutely everythingóthe entire history of the project except whatever single snapshots people happen to have on their local machines.
-Local VCS systems suffer from this same problemówhenever you have the entire history of the project in a single place, you risk losing everything.
+If that server goes down for an hour, then during that hour nobody can collaborate at all or save versioned changes to anything they‚Äôre working on.
+If the hard disk the central database is on becomes corrupted, and proper backups haven‚Äôt been kept, you lose absolutely everything‚Äîthe entire history of the project except whatever single snapshots people happen to have on their local machines.
+Local VCS systems suffer from this same problem‚Äîwhenever you have the entire history of the project in a single place, you risk losing everything.

 ### Distributed Version Control Systems ###

 This is where Distributed Version Control Systems (DVCSs) step in.
-In a DVCS (such as Git, Mercurial, Bazaar or Darcs), clients donít just check out the latest snapshot of the files: they fully mirror the repository.
+In a DVCS (such as Git, Mercurial, Bazaar or Darcs), clients don‚Äôt just check out the latest snapshot of the files: they fully mirror the repository.
 Thus if any server dies, and these systems were collaborating via it, any of the client repositories can be copied back up to the server to restore it.
 Every checkout is really a full backup of all the data (see Figure 1-3).

 Insert 18333fig0103.png
 Figure 1-3.
 Distributed version control diagram.

 Furthermore, many of these systems deal pretty well with having several remote repositories they can work with, so you can collaborate with different groups of people in different ways simultaneously within the same project.
-This allows you to set up several types of workflows that arenít possible in centralized systems, such as hierarchical models.
+This allows you to set up several types of workflows that aren‚Äôt possible in centralized systems, such as hierarchical models.

 ## A Short History of Git ##

 As with many great things in life, Git began with a bit of creative destruction and fiery controversy.
 The Linux kernel is an open source software project of fairly large scope.
-For most of the lifetime of the Linux kernel maintenance (1991ñ2002), changes to the software were passed around as patches and archived files.
+For most of the lifetime of the Linux kernel maintenance (1991‚Äì2002), changes to the software were passed around as patches and archived files.
 In 2002, the Linux kernel project began using a proprietary DVCS system called BitKeeper.

-In 2005, the relationship between the community that developed the Linux kernel and the commercial company that developed BitKeeper broke down, and the toolís free-of-charge status was revoked.
+In 2005, the relationship between the community that developed the Linux kernel and the commercial company that developed BitKeeper broke down, and the tool‚Äôs free-of-charge status was revoked.
 This prompted the Linux development community (and in particular Linus Torvalds, the creator of Linux) to develop their own tool based on some of the lessons they learned while using BitKeeper.
 Some of the goals of the new system were as follows:

 *	Speed
 *	Simple design